Ontario Land Tribunal

+The Ontario Land Tribunal (OLT) is a tribunal of the Government of Ontario that is responsible for adjudicating land use planning and related matters in the Canadian province of Ontario.
+The OLT was formed on June 1, 2021, replacing the Local Planning Appeal Tribunal, formed in 2018 to replace the Ontario Municipal Board.

 History

-The OMB was established in 1906 as the Ontario Railway and Municipal Board "to oversee municipalities' accounts and to supervise the then rapidly growing rail transportation system between and within municipalities."
+The OLT traces its origins to the Ontario Railway and Municipal Board, established in 1906 "to oversee municipalities' accounts and to supervise the then rapidly growing rail transportation system between and within municipalities."
 In so doing, it took over responsibility of these functions from the former Railway Committee of the Executive Council and Office of the Provincial Municipal Auditor.
-It was amalgamated with the Bureau of Municipal Affairs and given its current name in 1932.
+It was amalgamated with the Bureau of Municipal Affairs and renamed to the Ontario Municipal Board in 1932.

 In 2010, under the Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009, the OMB was designated as part of a cluster known as "Environment and Land Tribunals Ontario", which also includes the Assessment Review Board, boards of negotiation under the Expropriations Act, the Conservation Review Board and the Environmental Review Tribunal.

+The OMB heard applications and appeals on municipal and planning disputes, as well as other matters specified in provincial legislation.
+The tribunal reported to the Ministry of the Attorney General from 2012 until it was replaced in 2018.
+The Board had been criticized for its broad powers and authority to override the Planning Act decisions of municipal councils.